nirvdrum/nirvdrum.com/_posts/2022-04-11-truffle-language-embedding.md

 Unfortunately, working with the GraalVM Polyglot API with JNI is a little difficult (please see the [Lessons Learned: GraalVM Polyglot API](#lessons-learned-graalvm-polyglot-api) section for more details).

 I think there's an opportunity here for the GraalVM project to remove some of the ceremony needed to call the GraalVM Polyglot API with the JNI Invocation API in a Native Image shared library.
-At the simplest level, it would be a huge quality of life improvement if Native Image could either automatically detect the presence of a Truffle interpreter or otherwise provide a flag to `native-image` that would handle registering the GraalVM Polyglot API types and methods for usage withou JNI.
+At the simplest level, it would be a huge quality of life improvement if Native Image could handle registering the GraalVM Polyglot API for JNI usage without user involvement.
 There's really no need to make each user go through the tedious and error-prone process of constructing the JNI configuration file themselves &mdash; the polyglot API is going to be the same for everyone.

 The next area I'd like to see improved is API ergonomics.
-My goal is to allow calling into a Truffle interpreter from a process loading my Native Image shared library.
+My goal was to execute guest language code in a Truffle interpreter from a process loading my Native Image shared library.
 The Native Image C API's advantage here is that I get to largely determine what that API looks like and that API uses a C calling convention, making it very easy to call into the library from languages with foreign function libraries.
 Forcing every consumer of the shared library to learn how to use JNI is a large cognitive overhead.
 I also think it's a leaky abstraction.
-Most of the documentation I've found on using JNI is written using C++.
+Having to map all of JNI for use with a foreign function library is a massive undertaking.
-I have successfully used JNI with Rust, but it was simply much harder than making foreign calls to other C-based shared libraries.
+Without doing so, however, there's no real way call my Native Image shared library in any language other than C or C++.
 In my ideal world the JNI calls are just an implementation detail and instead users work with a higher level API.
 I think this would be spiritually similar to the GraalVM Polyglot C API, but considerably simpler to work with.